-- 1. The Person Responsible for Handling of Information and Other Matters - (1) The Company has in place regulations regarding information disclosure in an effort to clarify its authority and responsibilities with respect to all its corporate information and works to disclose information in a timely and appropriate manner. - (2) The Company appoints a Senior Vice President in charge of Communications, who is responsible for information disclosure and also for handling of information towards stock exchange. - (3) The head of each division is responsible for managing information and appoints a member in charge of information disclosure in each division in order to centrally collect and manage departmental information, including the information on the Group companies under the control of that division. - (4) The Media & Investor Relations Division, which is directly under the control of the Senior Vice President in charge of Communications, plans, proposes and conducts information disclosure and shares information with those who are assigned with information disclosure in each division. - (5) The Senior Vice President in charge of Communications sets forth the timely disclosure criteria to the head of each division, notifying them of any changes to timely disclosure rules whenever necessary, and receives reports from the head on corporate information. - 2.
+- 1. Position responsible for handling information and other matters - (1) The Company has in place regulations regarding information disclosure in an effort to clarify its authority and responsibilities with respect to all its corporate information and works to disclose information in a timely and appropriate manner. - (2) The Company appoints a Senior Vice President, Corporate Communications, who is responsible for information disclosure and also for handling information towards stock exchange. - (3) The head of each division is responsible for managing information and appoints a member in charge of information disclosure in each division in order to centrally collect and manage departmental information, including the information on the Group companies under the control of that division. - (4) The Media & Investor Relations Division, which is directly under the control of the Senior Vice President, Corporate Communications, plans, proposes and conducts information disclosure and shares information with those who are assigned with information disclosure in each division. - (5) The Senior Vice President, Corporate Communications sets forth the timely disclosure criteria to the head of each division, notifying them of any changes to timely disclosure rules whenever necessary, and receives reports from the head on corporate information. - 2.
 Determination of disclosure policies and timely disclosure - (1) The head of each division centrally collects and manages departmental information as material information.
 And they obtain necessary information from the Group companies under its control jurisdiction.
-1 - (2) When a decision is to be made on important matters based on the Responsibility and Authority Regulations, the head of each division deliberates on the way of external handling of information including timely disclosure with the Senior Vice President in charge of Communications and receives permission from the President and Chief Executive Officer about disclosure policy on such facts.
-2 - (3) The Senior Vice President in charge of Communications discloses information in a timely and appropriate manner subsequent to any decision on an important matter based on determined disclosure policies.
+1 - (2) When a decision is to be made on important matters based on the Responsibility and Authority Regulations, the head of each division deliberates on the way of external handling of information including timely disclosure with the Senior Vice President, Corporate Communications and receives permission from the President and Chief Executive Officer about disclosure policy on such facts.
+2 - (3) The Senior Vice President, Corporate Communications discloses information in a timely and appropriate manner subsequent to any decision on an important matter based on determined disclosure policies.
 When disclosing the corporate information, the Company provides preliminary explanations to the Tokyo Stock Exchange according to their timely disclosure rules and, whenever necessary, makes prior consultations with Tokyo Stock Exchange.3